Underwater Demolition Team: Badge

-For those who served in an Underwater Demolition Team, the U.S. Navy authorized the Underwater Demolition operator badge in 1970.
-However, the UDT badge was phased out in 1971, a few months after it appeared, as was the silver badge for enlisted UDT/SEAL frogmen.
-After that, SEAL and UDT operators, both officer and enlisted, all wore the same gold Trident, as well as gold Navy jump wings.
+In October 1969, the U.S. Navy authorized the Underwater Demolition insignia for those who had served in an UDT.
+However, this UDT badge was phased out in 1971, as was the silver badge for enlisted SEAL and Underwater Demolition Team members.
+After that, SEAL and UDT operators, both officer and enlisted, were all awarded the same gold Navy Special Warfare Insignia (known as the "SEAL Trident"), as well as gold Navy jump wings.
+UDT members who had received the legacy insignia were authorized to apply for the superseding Navy Special Warfare device.

+Although the UDT insignia was short-lived and superseded by the SEAL Trident, its symbolism endured.
+In 2006, the Navy would create the Special Warfare Operator (SO) rating with a specialty mark identical to the defunct UDT badge.
+This heraldry directly ties the historic Underwater Demolition Team legacy to modern day Navy SEALs.

 Unit awards

 The UDTs have received several unit citations and commendations.
 Members who participated in actions that merited the award are authorized to wear the medal or ribbon associated with the award on their uniform.
 Awards and decorations of the United States Armed Forces have different categories, (i.e. Service, Campaign, Unit, and Personal).
 Unit Citations are distinct from the other decorations.